 Graduated with a Bachelor of Fine Arts from Central Saint Martins (London, 2002) and a Master of Fine Arts from Goldsmiths College (London, 2010), Laure Prouvost is one of the most well-known artists on the contemporary international art scene.
-Laure Prouvost is representing France at the 58th International Art Exhibition at the Venice Biennial (2019).
+Laure Prouvost represented France at the 58th International Art Exhibition at the Venice Biennial in 2019.

-In 2020, Laure Prouvost has been invited to participate to the Sydney Biennial.
-Some traveling exhibitions of the French Pavilion of the 58th International Art Exhibition at the Venice Biennial (2019) are planned to les Abattoirs (Toulouse, France) and at the LAM Villeneuve d'Ascq (Lille, France), or in 2021, many solo shows will be dedicated to the artist such at the Kunsthall Charlottenborg in Copenhagen (Denmark), at the ACCA Melbourne (Australia), and at the Govett Brewster Gallery in New-Zealand.
+In 2020, Laure Prouvost has been invited to participate to the Sydney Biennial NIRIN curated by Brook Andrew.
+Some traveling exhibitions of the French Pavilion of the 58th International Art Exhibition at the Venice Biennial (2019) were planned to les Abattoirs (Toulouse, France) and at the LAM Villeneuve d'Ascq (Lille, France).
+In 2021, many solo shows were dedicated to the artist such as at the Kunsthal Charlottenborg in Copenhagen (Denmark) and in 2024, at the ACCA in Melbourne (Australia).

-She has had recent significant solo exhibitions in prestigious institutions, including at the MUHKA with AM-BIG-YOU-US LEGSICON (Belgium, 2019), at the Palais de Tokyo with RING SING AND DRING FOR TRESPASSING (France, 2018), at the Bass Museum with They are Waiting for You (USA, 2018), the Witte de With with the wet wet wanderer (Rotterdam, 2017), at the Consortium with DROPPED HERE AND THEN, TO LIVE, LEAVE IT ALL BEHIND (Dijon, 2016), at the MMK Frankfurt am Main with ALL BEHIND, WE'LL GO DEEPER, DEEP DOWN AND SHE WILL SAY: (Frankfurt, 2016), at the Kunsthall Luzern with AND SHE WILL SAY: HI HER, AILLEURS, TO HIGHER GROUNDS...
-(Luzern, 2016), at the Pirelli Hangar Bicocca with GDM-Grandad Visitor Center (Milan, 2016), at the Red Brick Art Museum with Into All That Is Here (Beijing, 2016), at the FLAX Foundation Fahrenheit with A Way To Leak, Lick, Leek (Los Angeles, 2016), at the Musée d'Art Contemporain de Rochechouart with We Will Go Far (Rochechouart, 2015), at Haus der Kunst Munich with We Would Be floating away from the dirty past (Munich, 2015), at Rupert with Burrow me (Vilnius, 2015), at the New Museum with For Forgetting (New York, 2014), at Extra City Kunsthal with From Wantee to Some Signs (Antwerp, 2014), at the Whitechapel Gallery (London, 2013) and at the Collezione Maramotti (Reggio Emilia, 2013) for Farfromwords, at the Morra Greco Foundation with Polpomotorino (Naples, 2013), at Tate Britain with Schwitters in Britain (London, 2013), at the Contemporary Art Society with Display: Laure Prouvost (London, 2013), at the Institute for Contemporary Art with The Wanderer (London, 2013), at Frieze Projects (London, 2011), and at the Tate Britain with Art Now Lightbox Laure Prouvost: It, heat, hit (London 2010).
+She has had recent significant solo exhibitions in prestigious institutions, including at the Kunsthal Charlottenborg with Our elastic arm hold in tight through the claouds (Denmark, 2021), at the Kunsthalle Lissabon with Melting into One Another Ho Hot Chaud it Heating Dip (Portugal, 2020), at the MUHKA with AM-BIG-YOU-US LEGSICON (Belgium, 2019), at the Palais de Tokyo with RING SING AND DRING FOR TRESPASSING (France, 2018), at the Bass Museum with They are Waiting for You (USA, 2018), the Witte de With with the wet wet wanderer (Rotterdam, 2017), at the Consortium with DROPPED HERE AND THEN, TO LIVE, LEAVE IT ALL BEHIND (Dijon, 2016), at the MMK Frankfurt am Main with ALL BEHIND, WE'LL GO DEEPER, DEEP DOWN AND SHE WILL SAY (Frankfurt, 2016), at the Kunsthall Luzern with AND SHE WILL SAY: HI HER, AILLEURS, TO HIGHER GROUNDS...
+(Luzern, 2016), at the Red Brick Art Museum with Into All That Is Here (Beijing, 2016), at the FLAX Foundation Fahrenheit with A Way To Leak, Lick, Leek (Los Angeles, 2016), at the Musée d'Art Contemporain de Rochechouart with We Will Go Far (Rochechouart, 2015), at Haus der Kunst Munich with We Would Be floating away from the dirty past (Munich, 2015), at the New Museum with For Forgetting (New York, 2014), at the Whitechapel Gallery (London, 2013), at Tate Britain with Schwitters in Britain (London, 2013), at the Institute for Contemporary Art with The Wanderer (London, 2013), and at the Tate Britain with Art Now Lightbox Laure Prouvost: It, heat, hit (London 2010).

 Laure Prouvost was awarded the Turner Prize in 2013, the Max Mara Prize for Women in 2011, the Prize Winner of the 56th, 57th and 62nd Oberhausen Short Film Festival in 2010 and 2011 as well as the EAST International Award in 2009.
 In 2016, she was distinguished as Knight of the Ordre National du Mérite, and in 2019 she was distinguished as Officer of l'Ordre des Arts et des Lettres.